1388 - Origins of the Inn

 1893 - Chapel Restoration

-The Chapel was restored in a late Gothic style in 1893, which it remained until it was destroyed during the Blitz.
+The Inn’s Chapel was restored in a late Gothic style in 1893, which it remained until it was destroyed during World War II.

 1899 - Lord Birkenhead

-F E Smith, later Lord Birkenhead, was equally well-known for his successful career at the Bar and his subsequent political career.
+F E Smith (1872-1930; Called 1899), later Lord Birkenhead, was equally well-known for his successful career at the Bar and his subsequent political career.

 1918 - Winston Churchill

-Winston Churchill and Franklin D. Roosevelt first met in 1918 at a dinner in Gray’s Inn Hall.
+Winston Churchill and Franklin D. Roosevelt first met in 1918 at a dinner in Gray’s Inn Hall, both were later elected Honorary Benchers of the Inn during World War II.
+A bust of Churchill is located in Hall.

 1920 - Women Admitted